Why AI Fails Without DevOps — What No One Tells You

 By Vladimir Mikhalev · Solutions Architect · Docker Captain · IBM Champion

-Everyone’s hyped about AI—but nobody’s talking about the engine behind it.
+Everyone’s hyped about AI.
+Almost nobody talks about the engine underneath it.

-AI is getting all the attention right now.
-LLMs, code generation, multimodality, AGI…
+AI gets all the attention right now.
+LLMs, code generation, multimodality, the endless AGI chatter.

-But almost nobody talks about what’s under the hood.
-These models are massive.
-They need hundreds of gigabytes, GPUs, stability, versioning, monitoring.
+But ask what’s under the hood and the room goes quiet.
+These models are huge.
+They want hundreds of gigabytes, GPUs, stability, versioning, monitoring.
+None of that runs itself.

-Take away the DevOps foundation — and all you’ve got is a cool demo.
+Strip out the DevOps foundation and you’re left with a cool demo.
 Not a product.
-Today, I want to show you why DevOps and containers are what make AI real.
+So in this post I want to walk through why DevOps and containers are what make AI real.

 ChatGPT answers in two seconds.
 Midjourney paints in five.
-But behind that magic?
-Dozens of services, container orchestration, model loading, GPU balancing…
+Behind that?
+Dozens of services, container orchestration, model loading, GPU balancing.
+The “magic” is just plumbing you don’t see.

-OpenAI handles millions of requests per second.
-They rely on containers, autoscaling, canary deployments.
-Not because it’s trendy — but because it’s essential.
+OpenAI serves millions of requests per second.
+They lean on containers, autoscaling, canary deployments.
+Not because it’s trendy.
+Because there’s no other way to do it.

 Training a model?

-You need exact drivers, CUDA, PyTorch versions.
-Containers solve that in a minute.
+You need the right drivers, the right CUDA, the right PyTorch version.
+Containers pin all of that in a minute.

-Need to version your models, trace changes, log inference?
-That’s DevOps territory.
+Need to version models, trace what changed, and log every inference?
+Now you’re squarely in DevOps territory.

-I’ve seen teams fine-tune a model — only to realize no one could reproduce the results.
-Because it was trained on an old dataset.
+I’ve watched teams fine-tune a model and then realize nobody could reproduce the result.
+It had been trained on a stale dataset.
 No pipeline.
 No versioning.
-No idea what happened.
+No record of what actually happened.
+That’s not bad luck.
+That’s a missing process.

 - Dev environments?
 Isolated.